 Ribeye steak comes from the lightly worked upper rib cage area, creating a tender, flavorful cut of meat.
 The marbled fat works well for fast, high heat cooking such as grilling.

-How to find quality ribeye steak
+Where to find ribeye steak

-Leave a comment below or star rating if you made this recipe or want to share your thoughts.
+Leave a comment below and star rating if you made this recipe or want to share your thoughts.

 Are you following me on Pinterest, Instagram, Facebook, and Twitter?
 Also, sign up for our newsletter to get all our recipes and cooking tips.

-How to Grill Ribeye Steak
+Grilled Ribeye Steak

-- 2 large Beef Ribeye Steaks, 8-12 ounces each
+- 2 large beef ribeye steaks, 8-12 ounces each

 - 1 tablespoon steak seasoning